Lymphatics of the female breast

 Take a closer look at the lymph nodes and vessels of the female breast in the gallery below.

-Six groups of axillary lymph nodes: Anterior (pectoral), posterior (subscapular), lateral (brachial or humeral), central, apical and interpectoral
+Five groups of axillary lymph nodes: Anterior (pectoral), posterior (subscapular), lateral (brachial or humeral), central, and apical

 Ultimately drain to the ipsilateral venous angle (sometimes via right lymphatic or thoracic duct)

 |Parasternal lymph nodes: Drain medial quadrants of the breast and the skin apart from the nipple and areola into bronchomediastinal lymph trunks

 |Drain the deep portions of the breast tissue directly to the subclavicular lymphatic plexus